So I was pretty stoked when I was able to tour it with Heidi Erickson, the Park Manager, one day when the crew was there working on the renovations.

 This little 3 minute video takes you through most of the rooms.
 Even though the lighting and focus was bad sometimes, it had me really wondering what it looked like when newly completed and hopeful in imagining what it will be like when the renovations are complete.
 Very few original photographs exist from the construction period or from when the house was first built.
 Old photos used in the video and below are from Sedona Legend Helen Frye – 1947.
 This site provides a lot of history and background on the Fryes and the construction of the house and more info from it is provided below.

 12/9/16 correction: I put a caption in my video by a photo of a woman by a vintage car that I identified as Helen Frye.
 Thanks to Douglas Reynolds commenting below, I checked again on the website he did about Helen Frye and here’s the real deal: The woman posed in front of Jack and Helen’s 1948 Pontiac was actually a relative of the builder.
 The original photo and this identification is on the Sedona Legend Helen Frye site linked above.
 Since Douglas did that extensive page, I really appreciate the comments from him below.
-But due to the trouble it would take to edit the video, take it down from YouTube and upload it again, I’m doing the correction here.
+But it’s more trouble to edit the video, take it down from YouTube and upload it again, so I’m doing the correction here.

 Living Room fireplace